Clifford Woodward: Life

 Woodward was educated at Marlborough School and Jesus College, Oxford, obtaining a second-class degree in Literae Humaniores in 1901.
 He was made deacon on Trinity Sunday (25 May) 1902 and ordained priest the next Trinity (7 June 1903) — both times by Edward Talbot, Bishop of Rochester, at Rochester Cathedral.
 After ordination, he served as lecturer at Wycliffe Hall, Oxford and chaplain of Wadham College, Oxford before becoming rector of St Saviour's with St Peter's, Southwark.

 During the Great War, Woodward was a Temporary Chaplain to the Forces for three and a half years from May, 1916.
 He wrote of his experiences in or near the front lines, in a series of letters published in the Southwark Diocesan Chronicle, published monthly.
 He was in the front line just one week after leaving his London Rectory, and witnessed bursting shells, rockets, long and twisting communication trenches and an underground hospital.
 He was attached to the 142nd Brigade in the Battle of the Somme, and was wounded in the thigh and hands on 10 October 1916.
-He was evacuated to England where he learned that he had been awarded the Military Cross.
-'For conspicuous gallantry and devotion to duty during operations.
-He tended and brought in wounded under heavy shellfire, and continued this gallant work for 36 hours without stopping.
-He showed an utter disregard of danger and gave confidence and relief to many.'
+He was evacuated to England where he learned that he had been awarded the Military Cross, the citation for which appeared in The London Gazette in November and reads as follows:

 On his recovery, he was sent to Murren in Switzerland, a camp for former POWs in Germany deemed medically unfit for service.
 Woodward described it as 'a prison in paradise'.
 He returned to Southwark in 1917 but War wounds continued to give him problems, so he moved to a less stressful post in 1919 as Vicar of Cranley Gardens.